-Note: If you are a PI, you must follow the steps in this section to create an account and add users.
-You do NOT have to sign on to the HPC or learn Unix or anything else, but you must create an account to get an allocation of HPC resources for your lab, and you must add any staff or students who you want to have access to that allocation.
+Note: If you are a PI, you must follow the steps in this section to create an account and sponsor users.
+You do NOT have to sign on to the HPC or learn Unix or anything else, but you must create an account to get an allocation of HPC resources for your lab, and you must sponsor any staff or students who you want to have access to that allocation.
+If you are a PI, you will sponsor yourself.
 See PI Account Instructions.

-- Everyone must go to the HPC Accounts Creation page for instructions on signing up. - It'll take under an hour for your home directory to be created, but you won't have access to disk space on /extra for a while longer.
+- Everyone must go to the HPC Accounts Creation page for instructions on signing up. - It'll take under an hour for your home directory to be created, but you may not have access to disk space on /groups for a while longer.
 The HPC will send you an email when your home directory is ready.

-16.7 Sign on to OOD
+16.8 Sign on to OOD